-The non-audit work undertaken in the year by the group auditors, BDO LLP, was restricted to an involvement in the preparation of the tax computations and related tax advice of the group companies and a review of the interim financial statements.
+The non-audit work undertaken in the year by the group auditors, BDO LLP, was restricted to an involvement in the review and submission of the tax computations and a review of the interim financial statements.
+The board is satisfied with the assessment that the auditors are independent.